The Best 3 Day Goa Itinerary: All The Best Places to Visit in Goa in 3 Days

-3 Days Goa Trip Tips: The Best Places to Visit in Goa in 3 Days
+How to See All the Best Places to Visit in Goa in 3 Days

-Best time to visit Goa
+Best Time to Visit Goa

 The best time to visit Goa is the main tourist season which is between November and March when the weather is sunny, dry and not so humid or hot.

-How to reach Goa
+How to Reach Goa

 You can also reach Goa by train to Thivim for North Goa or Margao (Madgoan) for South Goa or by bus from many places in India especially Mumbai and Bangalore.
 For this itinerary it would be best to get a bus to Mapusa.

-The Best Places to Visit in Goa in 3 Days – 3 Days Goa Itinerary
+The Best 3 Days Goa Itinerary

-I’ve tried to pack all the best places to visit in Goa in 3 days into this 3 days Goa trip plan – perfect if you are planning a weekend trip to Goa and want to see all the best beaches, markets, restaurants and parties and much more in a short time.
+I’ve tried to pack all the best places to visit in Goa in 3 days into this 3 days Goa itinerary – perfect if you are planning a weekend trip to Goa and want to see all the best beaches, markets, restaurants and parties and much more in a short time.

 Day 1 – Welcome to Goa!
 Relax on the beach and party!

-Once you’re all sorted with your accommodation head down to the beach to get your first dip in the warm Arabian sea, feel the sand in your toes, try some watersports, eat a Goan fish curry in one of the beach shacks.
+Savour your first dip in the warm Arabian sea, feel the sand in your toes and eat a Goan fish curry in one of the beach shacks.

 A holiday in Goa has much more to offer than just beaches.
 Prise yourself away from the beach and hire a driver or take a day trip for a fascinating day exploring more of Goa’s nature, culture and history.

 Most of the Spice Plantations include a Goan buffet lunch in the entrance price or Panjim has some great restaurants, Try Mum’s Kitchen – famous for Goan food or popular Hotel Venite.